401 Unauthorized

 Reinstall an app

-Verify if application's Default OAuth Response is set to Code or Token?
-This setting is available in the Developer Dashboard under REST Configuration in your application's settings.
+Verify if the application's default OAuth response is set to Code or Token.
+This setting is available in the Developer Dashboard under REST Configuration in your application settings.
+You can use a token only when testing in the sandbox environment.

 Follow the OAuth flow correctly